rh3mie/Pricing-Assortment-Analytics-Pipeline/README.md

 **Assortment**
 - The catalog spans 9 search groups with Pantry, Dairy, and Beverages being the most represented based on the heatmap coverage
-- Availability rates vary meaningfully by storage type — Frozen availability (53–67%) consistently outperforms Refrigerated (42–50%) across most search groups
+- Availability rates vary meaningfully by storage type.
+Frozen availability (53–67%) consistently outperforms Refrigerated (42–50%) across most search groups
 - Several Household and Snacks cells are blank in the heatmap,